masterdezign/Learning/README.md

 # Learning

-A micro library containing the most common machine learning tools written in Haskell.
+A Haskell micro library containing the most common machine learning tools.

 The name of the package can be interpreted in two ways: